 Tom was a lead member of the trial team that represented ATA in a five-day breach of contract trial in which a federal court jury returned a unanimous $65.9 million breach of contract verdict against Federal Express Corporation.
 The National Law Journal ranked the verdict number 27 in its Top 100 Verdicts in 2010.
 Since then, Tom has tried several cases to a successful verdict.

 Tom has been a frequent lecturer and panelist for the American Bar Association Litigation Section, the State Bar of Texas and numerous other trade and professional organizations.
-He has also served for several years as an adjunct professor of law on creditors' rights and remedies at the Southern Methodist University School of Law.
-In the recent past, Tom has spoken and written on a wide variety of topics including lender liability claims, oil and gas disputes, trial practice areas and commercial transactions.
-He has also spoken and written frequently on his and his firm's extensive use of technology in the office and the courtroom.
-Tom was voted a Texas Super Lawyer by members of the Texas Bar for the past eight years.
+He has also served for several years as an adjunct professor at the Southern Methodist University School of Law.
+In the recent past, Tom has spoken and written on a wide variety of topics including oil and gas disputes, lender liability claims, trial practice areas and commercial transactions.